-Programme Title: International Relations Specific Support for Disabled Students Queen Mary has a central Disability and Dyslexia Service (DDS) th learning difficulties and mental health issues.
-The DDS supports a postgraduate, UK and international at all campuses and all sites. · Students can access advice, guidance and support in the followir Finding out if you have a specific learning difficulty like dyslexia Applying for funding through the Disabled Students' Allowance 1 Arranging DSA assessments of need Special arrangements in examinations Accessing loaned equipment (e.g. digital recorders) Specialist one-to-one "study skills" tuition Specialist one-to-one study skills fulfion Ensuring access to course materials in alternative formats (e.g. B Providing educational support workers (e.g. note-takers, readers Mentoring support for students with mental health issues and c rs, library assistants) We will liaise with the DDS to ensure that these facilities, where a appropriate and possible, are extended to our DL students.
-Links With Employers, Placement Opportunities The DL programme intends organising one event per year that w Programme Specification Approval Person completing Programme Specification Alexander Foster Person responsible for management of programme Prof Jef Huysmans Date Programme Specification produced/amended by School Learning and Teaching Committee 3/2/21 Date Programme Specification approved by Taught Programmes Board
+Programme Title: PGDip International Relations (Online) Programme-specific rules and facts How inclusive is the programme for all students, include ling those with disabilities?
+Queen Mary has a central Disability and Dyslexia Service (DDS) that of learning difficulties and mental health issues.
+The DDS supports all Queen Mary has a central mental health issues.
+The DDS supports all Queen Students, UK and international at all campuses and all sites.
+Students can access advice, guidance and support in the following and Finding out if you have a specific learning difficulty like dyslexia Applying for funding through the Disabled Students' Allowance (DS Arranging DSA assessments of need Special arrangements in examinations Accessing loaned equipment (e.g. digital recorders) Specialist one-to-one "study skills" tuition Ensuring access to course materials in alternative formats (e.g. Braille Providing educational support workers (e.g. note-takers, readers, libit Mentoring support for students with mental health issues and conditional we will liaise with the DDS to ensure that these facilities, where approximate the DL programme intends organising one event per year that will in eas: A) Parary assistants) tions on the autistic spectrum.
+Parary and possible, are extended to our DL students. d transferable skills Programme Specific ation Approval Person completing Programme Specification: Amerisida Dibra Person responsible for management of programme: Prof Jef Huysmans Date Programme Specification produced / amended by School / Institute Education Committee: 11 Jan 2022 Date Programme Specification approved by Taught